What are the admissions requirements for NDNU’s online programs?

 Is financial aid available?

 Financial aid is available to those who qualify through a variety of public and private sources.
 To learn more about available financial aid options, qualifications and the application process, please see our Tuition and Financial Aid page.
-To discuss tuition rates and various payment options, just call 855-275-1088 to speak with an admissions advisor or request more information.

 Do you offer benefits to veterans and members of the military?